fx-giant/giant-documentations/visual/timeline-chart.md

 **Binding**

-The diagram below shwos the data binding for US Crime Rate use case
+The diagram below shows the data binding for project management use case

 ![Second Use Case Binding](./images/timeline-chart/binding-2.PNG)